r12f/Confidence/README.md

 - Make the pull request and iterate.
 - Merge into master branch!

-## Releases workflow
+## Release workflow
 We are developing in master branch and release from release branches.

 All checkins will go to master branch first.
 Every checkin will [trigger an CI build and produce an alpha nuget package](https://r12f.visualstudio.com/Confidence/_build?definitionId=1&_a=summary).
 And the package will be published to the [develop feed](https://r12f.visualstudio.com/Confidence/_packaging?_a=feed&feed=Confidence-Develop) automatically after the build is done.

 Once we get certain changes ready, we will manually trigger the pipeline to publish the alpha package to nuget.org.

 Once we think the package is a good candidate for release, we will create a release branch based on that build and increase the version in master branch.
 Then build and release the stable package.
-The release branch will all look like releases/\<package version\>, e.g. releases\1.0.
+The release branch will all look like releases/\<package version\>, e.g. releases/1.0.

 ## License
 Code licensed under the [MIT License](https://github.com/r12f/Confidence/blob/master/LICENSE).